 Kiran Vaddi, Ph.D.

-I am a Postdoctoral Scholar in the Department of Chemical Engineering at the University of Washington, Seattle, and a UW Data Science Postdoctoral Fellow affiliated with the eScience Institute.
+I am a Foreign Guest Researcher at the National Institute of Standards and Technology working on the Autonomous Formulation Project.
+Previously, I was a Postdoctoral Scholar in the Department of Chemical Engineering at the University of Washington, Seattle, and a UW Data Science Postdoctoral Fellow affiliated with the eScience Institute.
 As part of my involvement with the data science community, I co-chaired the eScience Institute’s weekly postdoc seminar series (2021–2022).

 My research lies at the intersection of machine learning and materials science, with a focus on building autonomous experimentation workflows for materials discovery and design.
 Broadly, I develop models and representations that bridge physical insight and data-driven methods to accelerate the discovery of soft materials and nanostructures.
 My Ph.D. in Materials Science and Engineering (University at Buffalo, SUNY) focused on developing physics-based and data-driven models for material optimization and structure–property mapping.
 I received my bachelor’s and master’s degrees in Mechanical Engineering from the Indian Institute of Technology Madras, with a specialization in thermal engineering.